jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - The measurement output by the NAU7802 is the average of a large sample.
 This is configured within the Arduino code.
 - The ADC output follows this equation: “ADC Output Value = Gain_Calibration\* (ADC measurement - Offset_Calibration)”.

-## VOLTAGE REGULATOR SUBCIRCUIT (TPS630701) (COMMON SECTION)
+## VOLTAGE REGULATOR SUBCIRCUIT (TPS630701)

+- This section describes the details of the voltage regulation subcircuit.
+The information is relevant to both current and strain measurements.

 - To supply a high accuracy 5V line to the current sensor, the TPS630701 chip (buck-boost converter with switch current) is used.
 - The circuitry around the TPS630701 is based on the manufacturer recommendation presented in the specification sheet.
 - Four (4) decoupling capacitors are added on the input and output of the TPS630701 to improve the performance and stability.
 - This chip has two operation modes: PFM mode (Pulse Frequency Modulation) and PWM (Pulse Width Modulation).
 One mode is more efficient, the other is more accurate.
 The PWM mode has a +1/-3% accuracy, which is insufficient for the need of the TAMURA sensor.
 The PFM mode achieves a +/-1% accuracy, which is the minimum requirement for the TAMURA sensor.
 To activate the PFM mode, the pin ‘PS/SYNC’ is pulled high.
 - A male header is added to give access to some of the TPS63070 pins, but in normal operations they are not required.
 These pins are: VOUT, PG, GND, PS, GND, EN, VIN.
-- Note: A heat sink of dimension 0.19x0.25x0.30" is optional but generally recommended for the TPS630701 chip.
+- A heat sink of dimension 0.19x0.25x0.30" is optional but generally recommended for the TPS630701 chip.
 No heat sink is added for the current sensor since the power consumption is so low (15mA) compared with the nominal capacity (2A).
 - TPS630701 is the fixed output version (5V) of the TPS63070 (adjustable output 2.5 - 9V).
 Contrarily to the Sparkfun original design, this circuit uses the fixed 5V output version.
 It has no feedback resistor to adjust the output between 2.5 and 9V.
 Instead, it has a feedback resistor inside the chip.
 The feedback resistor has an effect on the accuracy of the output, and so the accuracy (unknown) of the inner resistor probably limits the maximum accuracy achievable (i.e. 1%).
 Using the fixed 5V output has the advantage of avoiding any confusion that could occur with the variable voltage version.
-- A LED is added to the PCB to indicate that the sensor is powered on.
+- A LED is added to the subcircuit to indicate that the sensor is powered on.
 If the voltage regulator circuit is out of service, the LED will not turn on.
 However, the LED turning on does not confirm that the regulation is within specs, as the LED can turn on at lower voltages than 5V.
 - You will notice a high-frequency noise while the ADS1115 operates.
 You will also notice a ticking sound at power startup, due to the coil being energized.
 These two sounds are considered normal with this design.
 - The L01Z sensor has no voltage protection against voltage spike or surge.
 However, the voltage regulator circuit adds some protection against voltage protection that might occur in the power supply.
 On the measurement side, a sudden spike in current can produce an unexpectedly strong magnetic field, which could lead to erroneous readings or potentially damage the sensor if it exceeds the sensor's maximum current rating.

- ## STRAIN GAUGE LOAD CELL (TAL220)
+ ## STRAIN & FORCE MEASUREMENTS

- - This section describes the current measurement section of the PCB.
+ - This section describes the subcircuit responsible for strain and force measurements.

    ## GENERALITIES AND INSTALLATION